 Remote and hybrid work have become standard for many office workers.
 It is a fundamental change in our culture, and it has created extensive uncertainty and crisis in the office market, particularly in the major markets.
-With office buildings being leased at 50% occupancy – or less – and no new prospects coming in, it becomes impracticable for landlords to maintain their buildings.
+With New Jersey office buildings being leased at 50% occupancy – or less – and no new prospects coming in, it becomes impracticable for landlords to maintain their buildings.

 Landlords Spend to Attract Tenants